 |Biology, Biochemistry, and CARS||General Chemistry and CARS||Organic Chemistry and CARS||Physics and CARS||Psychology and Sociology and CARS||Revisit problem areas and modify Study Plan||Day off|

 In your second month, you will want to continue your content review, but begin to incorporate a little more practice – remember, the more you practice, the better you will retain the content and the more second nature it will become for you.
-You can start using Kaplan’s Adaptive MCAT Qbank to get customized quizzes that fulfill your prep needs.
+You can start using Kaplan’s MCAT Qbank to get customized quizzes that fulfill your prep needs.
 This is also the time to begin building your passage reading and questions answering skills.

 Your primary goal for this month is to complete your initial content review.
-Sure you are going to review content as you progress, but you want the bulk to be completed now, so you are only revisiting topics as necessary in the future as opposed to trying to cram content review in at the last minute.
+Of course you’ll review content as you progress, but you want the bulk to be completed now, so you are only revisiting topics as necessary in the future as opposed to trying to cram content review in at the last minute.
 You will want to incorporate even more practice, pivoting to longer quizzes that target some of your weaker areas.
 If there is science content that is still weak, be sure to brush up on it now, so you have plenty of time to practice with it as you move towards test day.
 At the end of this month, you will want to take your first Full-length exam, but even more importantly, you will want to schedule at three days to review your full-length (and track it on your Why I Missed It Sheet).
 In reviewing the first full-length, you will uncover your areas of opportunity, and that is where you are going to want to pivot to next.

 At the beginning of this month, you will want to start to take section length exams, followed by another full-length in the middle of the month to continue building your critical thinking and test taking skills.
 You will want to review this new full-length exam to further identify where you should place your focus.
 All the while practicing in your areas of opportunity will continue to build your overall MCAT test taking skills.